caligaris/azure-dev-day-app-service/README.md

 During this lab you will learn to:

-- Deploy a sample app hosted in a public Github repo.
+- Deploy a sample app hosted in a public GitHub repo.
 - Setup application configuration and environment variables.
 - Setup auto scale base on average CPU consumption.
 - Load the CPU and observe auto scale events.

-**NOTE: This exercise is a section of a day-long presentation on Azure App Innovation, the complete workshop may be found [here](https://aka.ms/azuredevdaylabs).**
+**NOTE: This exercise is a section of a day-long workshop on Azure Dev Day, the complete workshop labs may be found [here](https://aka.ms/azuredevdaylabs).**

 ## Requirements

 This lab assumes the user already has an Azure subscription with contributor access.

+To get a free account click here: [Get an Azure free account](https://azure.microsoft.com/en-us/free)

 ## Step 1: Create a Web App in the Azure portal